 - Enlarged spleen

-A hematocrit may sometimes be ordered when someone has signs and symptoms of serious dehydration, such as extreme thirst, dry mouth or mucous membranes, and lack of sweating or urination.
+A hematocrit may sometimes be ordered when you have signs and symptoms of serious dehydration, such as extreme thirst, dry mouth or mucous membranes, and lack of sweating or urination.

-This test may be performed several times or on a regular basis when someone has been diagnosed with ongoing bleeding problems, anemia, or polycythemia to determine the effectiveness of treatment.
-It may also be ordered routinely for people undergoing treatment for cancer that is known to affect the bone marrow.
+This test may be performed several times or on a regular basis when you have been diagnosed with ongoing bleeding problems, anemia, or polycythemia to determine the effectiveness of treatment.
+It may also be ordered routinely if you are undergoing treatment for cancer that is known to affect the bone marrow.

 What does the test result mean?